Nihar Amoncar known as Nihar

 MBA in Marketing – University of South Wales.

-As the Research Lead within Entrepreneurship, my next aim is to co-develop CREED i.e. Centre for Research in Effectuation and Ethnic Entrepreneurship Development.
-I work closely with researchers within the Entrepreneurship and Effectuation domain to create a strong base of research publications and applied outputs via Exchange that can tangibly bring a positive change in which local economy can be boosted by creation of new Entrepreneurs and making existing businesses engage with innovation and entrepreneurialism for growth.
+Nihar works closely with researchers within the Entrepreneurship and Effectuation domain to create a strong base of research publications and applied outputs that can tangibly bring a positive change in the economy by creation of new Entrepreneurs and making existing businesses engage with innovation and, networking entrepreneurialism for growth.

 Module leader -